-BOCA RATON, Fla., March 10, 2020 /PRNewswire/ — DevOps Institute, a global member-based association for advancing the human elements of DevOps, today announced the release of the data and results of the “Upskilling 2020: Enterprise DevOps Skills Report.”
+March 10, 2020 /PRNewswire/ — DevOps Institute, a global member-based association for advancing the human elements of DevOps, today announced the release of the data and results of the “Upskilling 2020: Enterprise DevOps Skills Report.”
 For the second year, the report defines the most critical and in-demand skills needed around the world to meet DevOps transformation objectives within enterprise IT organizations of all sizes.
-The data that underpins the report was collected through a global community research project and open survey from more than 1,200 respondents.
+The data that underpins the report was collected through a global community research project and an open survey from more than 1,200 respondents.

 The research and data analysis was led by DevOps Institute’s Chief Research Analyst, Eveline Oehrlich, with support from Platinum Sponsor ServiceNow, Gold Sponsor CloudBees, Silver Sponsor BMC, and Bronze Sponsors Micro Focus and HCL UrbanCode.